What’s the minimum credit score to buy a car?

 How credit scores affect auto loans

 - Lower monthly payments.
-The more competitive your interest rate is, the less expensive your monthly vehicle payment will be.
+The more competitive your interest rate is, the less expensive your monthly vehicle payment will likely be.

 Auto loan interest rates by credit score